n-vest/n-vest.github.io/content/authors/admin/_index.md

 Prior to graduate school, I was a lab manager for the [Learning, Education, and Development Lab](https://leadlab.sitehost.iu.edu/) in the [Department of Psychological and Brain Sciences](https://psych.indiana.edu/index.html) at Indiana University.

-Broadly, my research interests include numerical and mathematical cognitive development.
-I am particularly passionate about exploring how cognitive processes intersect with education and child development, aiming to make meaningful contributions to these fields through my research.
+<strong>Broadly, my research interests include numerical and mathematical cognitive development.</strong> I am particularly passionate about exploring how cognitive processes intersect with education and child development, aiming to make meaningful contributions to these fields through my research.

 {style="text-align: justify;"}